Skip to Content

 A mezzanine balcony is unique compared to the other types of balconies out there because of the main fact that it is built on the inside of the house instead of on the outside.
 What this provides is some extra space for you to sit on while still being completely aware of the view.

 You have the option to build either a small deck or a large one.
-It’s completely up to you as it all depends on the kind of utility you have in mind for the mezzanine balcony.
+It’s completely up to you, as it all depends on the kind of utility you have in mind for the mezzanine design.

-As always, it is equipped with railings for the added measure of safety and security.
+As always, it is equipped with railings for added safety and security measures.
 See our gallery of beautiful wood deck design ideas here.

 Loggia Balcony

-A loggia balcony is also another type of unique balcony.
-It stands out from the rest because it’s the only one that comes with a canopy roof.
+A loggia balcony is also another type of unique structure that stands out from the rest because it’s the only one that comes with a canopy roof.
 It is built on a structure that protrudes.
-This makes a Loggia balcony clearly visible from the side of the home or of the building but again, its main difference is that it is roofed.
+This makes a Loggia balcony clearly visible from the side of the home or of the building, but again, its main difference is that it is roofed.

-One of the main advantages of a Loggia balcony is that it’s suitable for entertaining and for putting furniture out.
-The roof provides an extra layer of protection against the elements such as extreme heat from the sun, rain, or snow.
+One of the main advantages of Loggia balconies is that they are suitable for entertaining and for putting furniture out.
+The roof provides an extra layer of protection against the elements, such as extreme heat from the sun, rain, or snow.

 Juliet Balcony